If you’re new around here, now is as good a time as any to let you know that we embrace change. You...

 Harris gives an update on Intro CRM.
 Spoiler alert: It’s big.
-Hear more about Intro CRM’s evolution into offering a sales done for you platform.
+Hear more about Intro CRM’s evolution into offering sales done for your platform.

 The team has been busy and growing over the last six weeks.
 Harris brought in four new people to help execute the new concierge services offering in Intro CRM, which is that we literally help you with sales.
 Think building a lead list, qualifying inbound leads, preparing proposals, and more.
 In this episode, you’ll get a sense of where we’re going next.

 - Announcing a new offering from Intro CRM: Introducing Concierge Services →

 - Meet the newly expanded team: About Intro CRM →

 - Tyler Tringas explaining Empty SaaS in his 2021 SaaS predictions →

 - Justin Jackson explaining the Jobs to be Done framework in What is Jobs to be Done →

 If you’re interested in learning more, find Harris on Twitter @harriskenny.

 Pipeline Meeting is a sales podcast for founders and sales leaders.
 If you are looking for actionable steps to close high-ticket deals, you’re in the right place.
 Tune in for help with things like cold outreach and qualifying inbound leads.
 We regularly feature guests and experts to take our business to the next level.
 Pipeline Meeting is hosted by Harris Kenny, the founder of Intro, a company that provides sales as a service.

 Subscribe wherever you get your podcasts: Amazon Music, Apple Podcasts, Castbox, Castro, Deezer, Google Podcasts, Overcast, PlayerFM, Pocket Casts, Podcast Addict, Podcast Index, RSS, Stitcher, Spotify, TuneIn, or Twitter.